 If sprayers are used in hazardous locations, the pump type must be considered.
 Gas pumps are generally not allowed in these areas.
 If an electric pump is being used, agency approval is needed for operation in a hazardous location.

 Portability is another factor to consider.
 Most sprayers are typically available on carts and may be moved around a job site.
 The pump size can also affect portability.
-While larger pumps often help achieve higher application rates, the pump size should also be optimised to maximize portability.
-In industrial environments and for smaller projects, if a sprayer can be manoeuvered by one person, a smaller unit at a lower cost may make sense.
+While larger pumps often help achieve higher application rates, the pump size should also be optimised to maximise portability.
+In industrial environments and for smaller projects, if a sprayer can be manoeuvred by one person, a smaller unit at a lower cost may make sense.

 A sprayer that is easy to troubleshoot and maintain will make life easier – and jobs more profitable.
 The equipment dealer can advise on ease of maintenance, regular maintenance tasks and the anticipated lifespan of wear items for various sprayers.
 Some key maintenance questions to ask: